stone8oy/deepRL/README.md

-# deepRL resource
+# Reinforcement Learning Farm

-*This page contains kinds of resource on topic - deep reinforcement learning, from papers ,researchers to forum, course, code, etc. Any valid addition pull request would be appreciated!*
+*This page contains kinds of resource on topic - reinforcement learning, from papers ,researchers to forum, lectures, code, etc. Any valid addition pull request would be appreciated!*